canarieids/Zeek-Ubuntu-22.04/README.md

 ## 9.2.
 Install RSYNC

-> Synchronizes files between two systems and only copies what is different.
+RSYNC is a utility for efficiently transferring and synchronizing files between a computer and another storage location.
+In other words, its a program that synchronizes files between two systems and only copies what is different.

+To transfer your logs to the CANIDS aggregate platform we use RSYNC to establish a secure SSH session, authenticate (using your private/public key) and efficiently transfer designated logfiles from your Zeek IDS to the platform for analysis.

+Summary of RSYNC benefits:

 - Faster and more efficient when compared to SCP.
 - Only copies what is different.